The Hidden Fear Behind “What Do They Think of Me?”

 Because your job isn’t to become easy to be around.

-Your job is to continue becoming you.
+Your job is to keep becoming you.